briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L192 why use boundaries rather than toroid?

 While we realize that using a bounded lattice may introduce effects at the edges, we chose to not use a torus primarily to maintain consistency with the Hammarlund et al. paper.
-For that work, our primary motivations for having boundaries were to simplify both the description and visualization of space (and distances), particularly for those not accustomed to thinking about toroidal surfaces.
-We did not find significant differences between a bounded lattice and one with periodic boundaries during exploratory simulations for that work.
+For that work, we did not find significant differences between a bounded lattice and one with periodic boundaries during exploratory simulations.
+Our primary motivations for having boundaries were to simplify both the description and visualization of space (and distances), particularly for those not accustomed to thinking about toroidal surfaces.

 > L202 Is this right? - if each individual remains with probability d  then with d=0.1 as per Table 1, then the population is reduced to < Smin (800) even when at its maximum size (0.1*Smax = 200) - why parameterise in this case, rather than just choosing Smin individuals at random?